ignaciorodrigues1/superGrid/README.md

 # superGrid
+superGrid is a feature-rich, modular JavaScript grid library for building beautiful card, image and video grids for the web and the mobile. superGrid is available for React, Vue.js, Angular and typescript.

 A customizable, modular, responsive, grid plugin.
-No dependencies.\ Available for React.js, Angular, Vue.js, and typescript.
+No dependencies.

 ## Core features